rinoyrk/rinoyrk.github.io/_posts/2020-06-22-Cyber-Threats-to-Watch-in-2020.md

 ---
 layout: post
 title:  "Cyber Threats to Watch in 2020"
-author: "Rinoy"
+author: "Rinoy R K"
+date: 2020-06-22 11:33:00 +0800
+categories: [Blog, Cyber Security]
 tags: ["Cyber security", "AI", "Ransomware", "Penetration", "Phishing"]
+math: true
+mermaid: true
 ---

 Throughout 2019, ransomware was the biggest threat and its likely the trend will continue in the coming year.
 Within the first half of the year, Forbes reported a 52% increase in cyber threats from the 2018's first half.
 The report yielded 3,800 publicly disclosed breaches which did cut across all sectors, from entertainment, finance, healthcare, and even states.
 The same trend is expected to go on.
 However, organizations and other institutions should be enlightened on what to look for.
 Because of the ever-evolving Cybersecurity environment, the tactics should focus more on the new sectors and technologies.
 Below is a brief look into the major Cybersecurity threats that companies should look out for in 2020 and a look into why penetration tests should be part of an organization's security policy.
 ### Emerging Technologies
 Cybersecurity threats in 2020 are likely to take advantage of the superfluity of emerging technologies.
-Innovative technologies like Machine Learning which is on the rise, 5G and [Artificial Intelligence](https://amzn.to/2Cu9fW5) are likely to impact and shape the Cybersecurity landscape both negatively and positively.
+Innovative technologies like Machine Learning which is on the rise, 5G and [Artificial Intelligence](https://amzn.to/3D3jOth) are likely to impact and shape the Cybersecurity landscape both negatively and positively.
 For instance, more people are adopting AI in their business and other day-to-day business operations as it reduces workload and cuts on several operational costs.
 At the same time, the wide adoption of the technology implies that more Cybersecurity threats will emerge as blind spots are created by algorithmic biases.
 Similarly, the adoption of a 5G network will lead to new Cybersecurity threats. the attack surface is bound to increase accordingly with the rate of adoption of 5G.
 Higher bandwidth will enable black-hats to launch stronger attacks of higher magnitudes over a wider cyber environment.
 2020 will see an increase in cyber-attacks since 5G is a conversation to a network composed purely of software.
 This will call for a reassessment of the current security methods in place to counter the various vulnerabilities that are prone to software.

 ### Cloud Storage